 Through personalized feedback, you will learn how to establish your unique critical voice and understand the techniques that will help you unlock a career in music journalism.

 If you have a talent for writing and obsess over bands and playlists, this is the place for you.
-The next session begins on November 11, 2019 and you can enroll until November 18.
+The next session begins in January.
+For more info, enter your email below.

 Advanced Music Journalism